moondance-labs/tanssi-docs/builders/manage/developer-portal/smart-contracts-creation-filter.md

 2. Select the **parameters(ContainerChainTemplateFrontierRuntimeParametersKey)** option
 3. Make sure that the **Include option** switch is on
 4. Make sure that the **ContractDeployFilter** option is selected
 5. Two options will be available in the **ContractDeployFilter** selector: **AllowedAddressesToCreate** and **AllowedAddressesToCreateInner**.
-Select the **AllowedAddressesToCreate** option if you want to query the whitelist for smart contracts deployment and the later to query the whitelist for indirect (via a smart contract call) smart contract deployment
+Select the **AllowedAddressesToCreate** option if you want to query the whitelist for smart contracts deployment and the latter to query the whitelist for indirect (via a smart contract call) smart contract deployment
 6. Click the **+** button
 7. The current configuration will be displayed